mrismanaziz/Reforestation/README.md

-## What kind of tree fits in your hand?
-A palm tree!
+## Parallel lines have so much in common.
+It’s a shame they’ll never meet.